There are, generally speaking, 5 distinct stages of progression among Forex traders.

 At the highest levels of mastery are traders who create trading opportunities seemingly out of thin air.
 They are able to move outside their usual trading setups to identify high probability trades in situations that most traders avoid.
 Such feats require a bright mind, hard work, and ample market experience… but the rewards are high.

 A trader at stage 5 thinks, “It doesn’t matter what the markets do this week.
-I’ll still be profitable.”
+I’ll know how to handle it.”

 Moving from stage to stage